happycube/cxadc-linux3/README.md

 make modules_install
 depmod -a`

-`depmod -a` enables auto load on startup
+`depmod -a` enables auto load on start-up

 Build the level adjustment tool:

 	gcc -o leveladj leveladj.c

-Install PV to allow real-time monitoring of the runtime & datarate. (may have droped samples on lower end setups)
+Install PV to allow real-time monitoring of the runtime & datarate. (may have dropped samples on lower end setups)

     sudo apt install pv